cawilliamson/ansible-gpdpocket/README.md

 ###### Bootstrap ISO

 1. Setup a Linux environment (Virtualbox + Ubuntu LiveCD is a quick option.)
 An existing Linux install using any of the above listed distros will work also.
+Please **make sure** /var has at least 20GB available and /root has at least 10GB available.

 2. Download your ISO to this Linux machine – you can do this using: `wget http://url.here/file.iso`.
 Netinstall images won't work, you need a full install ISO.